 Several Ontario ones are listed in my spreadsheet above.

-3D Printers, like any tool, can be used for good or bad.
+Speaking of disruption, 3D Printers, like any tool, can be used for good or bad.
 Hammers can drive nails but also break bones.
 Cell phones can help you stay in touch, but can also be used by kidnappers, drug cartels, and others for nefarious purpose.
 Guns can kill and guns can defend against killers.
 3D printers can repair things, or make things to help you break things.
-Such is the nature of the human psyche.
+Such is the nature of human existence.

-And so it is possible to 3D-print a small gun like a handgun or an AR-15 rifle, using ABS plastic, but the gun can only be fired a few times before it breaks.
-In the U.S.A. and possibly other jurisdictions it is apparently legal for a person to manufacture their own gun in this way.
+And so it is possible to 3D-print a small gun like a handgun or an AR-15 rifle, using ABS plastic, but such a gun can only be fired a few times before it breaks (spectacularly).
+In the U.S.A. and possibly other jurisdictions it is arguably legal for a person to manufacture their own gun in this way.
 There is at least one company making a 3D milling machine that lets you make the part of the gun that really has to be metal, so it can be fired repeatedly.
 I’ve no interest in this.

 3D Printing Cars